Waboom AI

 Constraints: do not delete, only move.
 Skip files starting with a dot.

-Output: write a what-changed.md listing how many files moved
+Output: write a what-changed.md listing the count of files moved

 into each folder and any unusual ones.